-A Budget Bathroom Remodel in Atlanta Goes Clean & Luxe
+A Small Bathroom Remodel in Atlanta on a Budget

 - Homeowners: Sweeten homeowners posted their bathroom remodel on Sweeten

-- Primary renovation: Refreshing and opening up the bathroom of split-level house
+- Primary renovation: Refreshing and opening up the bathroom of a split-level house

 - Sweeten general contractor

-We initially looked for a move-in-ready home, but hadn’t found many within our budget in our desired Atlanta suburb of Clarkston.
-The bathrooms in our new split-level house—built in 1982—would need to be remodeled eventually; we’d tackle those jobs as we could afford them.
+We initially looked for a move-in-ready home, but didn’t find many in our budget in Clarkson where we wanted to live.
+The bathrooms in our new split-level house were built in 1982.
+They would need to be remodeled eventually but we’d tackle them as we could afford them.
 Three years later and with a toddler in our midst, we were ready.
 The master bathroom would be our first big project.

 We had many problems with the original en-suite bathroom.
 Mainly, it was hideous.
-I disliked the wall color, the warped laminate vanity, and the stick-on floor tiles.
+I disliked the color scheme on the wall, the warped laminate vanity, and the stick-on floor tiles.
 Not only was the pattern terrible, but the tiles were coming unglued.
-The worst offender was the plastic-insert shower.
-It was small and claustrophobic, and no amount of scrubbing would remove its mold and mildew stains.
-Even just-cleaned, the bathroom felt dirty.
+The plastic-insert shower was the worst offender.
+It was small and claustrophobic, and no amount of scrubbing would remove the mold and mildew stains.
+Even if it was just cleaned, the bathroom still felt dirty.
 I couldn’t stand showering in there.

-As first-time renovators, our biggest question was, “What is this supposed to cost?”
+As first-time renovators, our biggest question was, “What does a bathroom remodel cost?”
 We had a limited budget and no idea what was reasonable.
-Our budget was $5,000, but quickly realized how many corners we’d have to cut.
+Our budget was $5,000, but quickly realized how below the average cost it was.
+We would have had to cut too many corners.
 We couldn’t afford to change the floorplan, so we agreed on the goal of transforming the bathroom into a pleasant, relaxing space.
-I decided to save money by designing the bathroom myself, and doing it around an existing light fixture.
+As a result, I decided to save money by designing the bathroom myself and doing it around an existing light fixture.

-I started Pinteresting and vision-boarding.
-We considered replacing the shower insert for thrift’s sake, but the contractor said it would just get gross again.
-I had no idea what went into building and tiling a shower.
-I found out it costs a lot more to install small subway tile than it does to lay a larger tile.
-In addition, I learned that a shower floor’s drainage slope requires mosaic tile, and the ones that come in sheets save the most labor-wise.
+I started gathering bathroom remodeling ideas on Pinterest and making a vision board.
+We considered replacing the shower insert to keep costs down, but the contractor said it would just get gross again.
+I had no idea what went into building and tiling a walk-in shower.
+First, I found out it costs a lot more to install mosaic subway tile than larger tile.
+In addition, I learned that a shower floor’s drainage slope requires mosaic tile, and the ones that come in sheets require less labor.

 With so many types of tile out there, we were glad to have the options narrowed for us.
-We chose large-format ceramic tile for the shower walls and sheets of hexagonal mosaic tile for the shower floor—in marble, as I wanted just one aspect to be luxurious.
-Even with the thoughtful choices, the materials and labor proved costly.
+We chose large-format ceramic tile for the shower walls and hexagonal mosaic tile for the shower floor—in marble—as I wanted just one aspect to be luxurious.
+Even with the thoughtful choices, the materials and labor were costly.
 We gave up replastering the walls, removing the stippling from the ceiling, and installing a recessed light in the shower, all to keep costs down.
 We even kept the existing toilet, since it was fine.

 There were moments when I felt like, “We just can’t afford to do this the right way,” but our Sweeten contractor helped us identify projects we could do ourselves (caulking holes and repairing molding).
-We chose cheaper floor tile for the room.
+We chose inexpensive bathroom flooring for the room.
 An inexpensive vanity helped, and I found the mirror at a discount home store for around $30.
-This allowed us to save and use quality materials where they mattered.
+Consequently, we saved money and used quality materials where they mattered.